avmary06/SIMCODES-ISU.github.io/docs/_mentors/ryan_richard.md

 develop automated solutions.

 - Design and development of workflows and associated tools.
-While tools for executing workflows exist, they are generic and additional scripts are necessary to use them.
+While tools for executing s exist, they are generic and additional scripts are necessary to use them.
 - Campaigns.
 With access to high-throughput electronic structure theory we need to assemble databases of results.
 It is also important that we characterize